Share this article

 You relieve separation anxiety

-If you’re wondering - why is my dog so clingy once you’ve got home, your pooch might have separation anxiety, or could simply be a happy dog who’s super relieved to see you.
+If you’re wondering - why is my dog so clingy once you’ve got home, your pooch might have separation anxiety, or they might simply be a happy dog who’s super relieved to see you.

-Either way, dogs will show different levels of excitement when you’re home, depending on the breed’s temperament and age.
-With that said though, if your pup is showing other signs of separation anxiety like whining, howling, trembling or destructive behavior, it’s time to get vet advice.
+Either way, dogs will show different levels of excitement when you’re home, depending on their breed, temperament, and age.
+With that said, though, if your pup is showing other signs of separation anxiety like whining, howling, trembling or destructive behavior, it’s time to get vet advice.

 Want to give back to your ever loving pup?